nuwan-d/polymer_metal_interface/README.md

 # Molecular Dynamics Simulation of a Polymer-Metal Interface

-We are currently investigating [the impact resistance of multilayers using molecular dynamics.](https://www.linkedin.com/pulse/mechanical-behaviour-nanomaterials-under-shock-nuwan-dewapriya/) This project showed us that modelling material interfaces could be challenging even for someone with a background in atomic simulations.
+We are currently investigating [the impact resistance of multilayers using molecular dynamics.](https://www.linkedin.com/pulse/mechanical-behaviour-nanomaterials-under-shock-nuwan-dewapriya/) This project showed us that the modeling of material interfaces could be challenging even for someone with a background in atomic simulations.
 Therefore, we would like to share some useful information and the LAMMPS input files to model the aluminum-polyurethane system shown below.
 A movie of the simulation is [vailable here](https://youtu.be/Nx7B1W6U_m8).

  <img src="image.PNG" width="300">

-# Modelling of aluminum:
+# Modeling of aluminum:
 The command create_atoms in LAMMPS was used to model aluminum.
 [In this tutorial](https://github.com/mrkllntschpp/lammps-tutorials/blob/master/LAMMPS-Tutorials-03.ipynb), Mark Tschopp outlines how to use the create_atoms command to generate a crystal containing a grain boundary.
 I used the [EAM potential by Adams and Ercolessi](https://openkim.org/id/EAM_Dynamo_ErcolessiAdams_1994_Al__MO_123629422045_005) to model aluminum.

-# Modelling of polyurethane:
+# Modeling of polyurethane:
-Modelling a polymer can be challenging depending on the complexity of an individual polymer chain.
+Modeling polymers can be challenging depending on the complexity of an individual polymer chain.
 The structure of the polyurethane chain shown in the above video can be depicted as below.

  <img src="structure-pu.PNG" width="600">

 I created the polymer chain using the [Enhanced Monte Carlo Package](http://montecarlo.sourceforge.net/emc/Welcome.html) by Pieter J. in ’t Veld.
 [Moltemplate](https://www.moltemplate.org/) by Andrew Jewett is another useful tool to build polymers.
-I used the polymer consistent force field (PCFF) for modelling polyurethane.
+Both Pieter and Andrew were very helpful when I was modeling polymers.
+I used the polymer consistent force field (PCFF) to model polyurethane.

-Mark Tschopp has provided an overview of modelling of [a polymer chain](https://github.com/mrkllntschpp/lammps-tutorials/blob/master/LAMMPS-Tutorials-08.ipynb) and an [amorphous polyethylene sample](https://icme.hpc.msstate.edu/mediawiki/index.php/Deformation_of_Amorphous_Polyethylene) in LAMMPS.
-Moreover, Appendix A of the reference [1] and the reference [2] provide some useful information about modelling polymers.
+Mark Tschopp has provided an overview of modeling of [a polymer chain](https://github.com/mrkllntschpp/lammps-tutorials/blob/master/LAMMPS-Tutorials-08.ipynb) and an [amorphous polyethylene sample](https://icme.hpc.msstate.edu/mediawiki/index.php/Deformation_of_Amorphous_Polyethylene) in LAMMPS.
+Moreover, Appendix A of the reference [1] and the reference [2] provide some useful information about modeling polymers.

 # Aluminum-polyurethane interface: